I need your help!

 There are numerous ways in which humans and statistical algorithms could be involved.
 On one extreme, humans make all judgments (consistent with the clinical judgment approach).
 On the other extreme, although humans may be involved in data collection, a statistical formula makes all decisions based on the input data, consistent with an actuarial approach.
 However, the clinical judgment and actuarial approaches can be combined in a hybrid way (J. Dana & Thomas, 2006).
 For example, to save time and money, a clinician might use an actuarial approach in all cases, but might only use a clinical approach when the actuarial approach gives a “positive” test.
 Or, the clinician might use both human judgment and an actuarial approach independently to see whether they agree.
 That is, the clinician may make a prediction based on their judgment and might also generate a prediction from an actuarial approach.

 The challenge is what to do when the human and the algorithm disagree.
 Hypothetically, humans reviewing and adjusting the results from the statistical algorithm could lead to more accurate predictions.
 However, human input also could lead to the possibility or exacerbation of biased predictions.
 In general, with very few exceptions, actuarial approaches are as accurate or more accurate than clinical judgment (Ægisdóttir et al., 2006; Baird & Wagner, 2000; Dawes et al., 1989; Grove et al., 2000; Grove & Meehl, 1996).
 Moreover, the superiority of actuarial approaches to clinical judgment tends to hold even when the clinician is given more information than the actuarial approach (Dawes et al., 1989).
+In addition, actuarial predictions outperform human judgment even when the human is given the result of the actuarial prediction (Kahneman, 2011).
 Allowing clinicians to override actuarial predictions consistently leads to lower predictive accuracy (Garb & Wood, 2019).

 In general, validity tends to increase with greater structure (e.g., structured or semi-structured interviews as opposed to free-flowing, unstructured interviews), in terms of administration, responses, scoring, interpretation, etc. Unstructured interviews are susceptible to confirmatory bias, such as exploring only the diagnoses that confirm the clinician’s hypotheses rather than attempting to explore diagnoses that disconfirm the clinician’s hypotheses, which leads to fewer diagnoses.
 Unstructured interviews are also susceptible to bias relating to race, gender, class, etc. (Garb, 1997, 2005).